7-Golden-rings/7-Golden-rings/README.md

 - I am 14 yrs old.
 I am currently studying 한국어 (korean) and I might also study Vietnamese.

 - Feel free to interact with me.
 I love meeting new people and learning about them.
 My best friends atm are my close friends: Tom, Hann, Yurie and Jarosek.
+18+ int freely

 ____

 # Some songs I like + my fav artists